thoughtbot/guides/graphql/README.md

 # GraphQL

-A guide for GraphQL, a place to document questions, answers, best practices, smells, solutions to smells, etc. as we discover how to do GraphQL well.

-## Resources
+A guide for building GraphQL servers and clients.

-### Learning
+## Learning

 A curated list of resources for learning GraphQL.